Last updated: April 23, 2026

 Tips for Getting the Best Results

-- Good lighting matters: When scanning ingredient lists, make sure the text is well-lit and in focus.
-Blurry images reduce OCR accuracy.
+- Good lighting matters.
+When scanning ingredient lists, make sure the text is well-lit and in focus.
+Blurry or reflection-heavy images reduce OCR accuracy.

-- Scan the full list: Make sure all ingredients are visible in the photo.
-Partial scans may miss problematic ingredients at the end of the list.
+- Scan the full list.
+Make sure all ingredients are visible in the photo, including the "contains" and "may contain" disclosures at the end.
+Partial scans miss problematic ingredients at the bottom of the panel.

-- Check doubtful results: When an ingredient is marked as doubtful, the app usually explains why.
-Use this information to make your own judgment based on your madhab and level of caution.
+- Check doubtful results.
+When an ingredient is marked as mushbooh, the app explains why.
+Use that information to make your own judgment and, when needed, contact the manufacturer.

-- Use barcode scan for repeat purchases: Results are cached, so products you have scanned before load instantly.
+- Use barcode scan for repeat purchases.
+Results are cached, so products you have scanned before load instantly without a new AI call.

 Important Limitations to Know